zagui440s/personalCP/unsorted/debugging-lesson/simple-debugging-example/README.md

 The other takeaway is -- hardcoded strings (our `data/` path) are easy to get wrong by making typos!
 Double-check and when possible use the DRY principle with hardcoded data like this.
 This particular error, for this specific problem, is a harder one to come up with a "process improvement" step for.

 Finally -- read the docs.
 The `skipinitialspace` option of Python's csv `DictReader` is super useful.
-And, to remember that with `.csv` files issues like this are common in the data and to anticipate these sorts of problems & always examine data files when we can, before writing code.
+And, remember that with `.csv` files issues like this are common in the data and to anticipate these sorts of problems & always examine data files when we can, before writing code.

 Hopefully this was helpful!
 Happy coding.